kaltura/nginx-vod-module/README.md

 In order to perform the encryption, this module needs several parameters, including key & key_id, these parameters are fetched from an external server via HTTP GET request.
-The hostname of that server is configured using the vod_drm_upstream parameter, and the request uri is configured using vod_drm_request_uri (this parameter can include nginx variables).
+The vod_drm_upstream_location parameter specifies an nginx location that is used to access the DRM server, and the request uri is configured using vod_drm_request_uri (this parameter can include nginx variables).
-The response of that server is a JSON, with the following format:
+The response of the DRM server is a JSON, with the following format:

 `[{"pssh": [{"data": "CAESEGMyZjg2MTczN2NjNGYzODIaB2thbHR1cmEiCjBfbmptaWlwbXAqBVNEX0hE", "uuid": "edef8ba9-79d6-4ace-a3c8-27dcd51d21ed"}], "key": "GzoNU9Dfwc//Iq3/zbzMUw==", "key_id": "YzJmODYxNzM3Y2M0ZjM4Mg=="}]`